ALFA-X: Design

 The experimental trainset is being tested at speeds of up to around 400 km/h to evaluate new technologies to be incorporated into new trains to operate in revenue service at speeds of up to 360 km/h.
 These technologies include dampers to reduce vibration and the likelihood of derailment in major earthquakes.
 It also tests body designs that reduce snow adherence.

 The E956 train evaluates two different end car nose profiles, just like the earlier Fastech 360.
 The nose of car 1 is 16 m long, and is a brand new design, while the nose of car 10 is similar to the E5 Series Shinkansen and H5 Series Shinkansen, but is 22 m long, with only 4.5 m remaining for passengers with three rows of seating.
+The different nose profiles on Car 1 and Car 10 were designed to compare air resistance and impact noise caused by pressure waves when the train enters and exits tunnels.
+Car 10's nose was designed to minimize noise.
+Each passenger car prototype has different window shapes, to test wind resistance for each type of design.

 The E956 features eddy current brakes and an aerodynamic braking system attached to the car's roof, called air brakes or spoilers.
+Two types of pantographs are also being evaluated on the train, to test for noise and wind resistance.

+Noise reduction has proven to be a major challenge in the design and operation of the ALFA-X. A test center evaluates simulated train noises generated by speakers, which are used to design walls for the elevated track sections of the line to reduce noise.
+A designer explains that this is a hurdle that must be overcome before the higher-speed train can be deployed.
+Newer sound-dampening polyester panels, held in place by steel casings, are attached to the walls along the track; these panels are also weatherproof, as older designs absorbed water during rain or snow, limiting their effectiveness.
+As of April 2023, there are several design features that have not been shared with the public to protect their technical research.

 History

 JR East officially announced its plans to build a ten-car ALFA-X test train on 4 July 2017, to be delivered in spring 2019 for extensive testing and evaluation.
-The finished train was unveiled on May 9, 2019.
+The finished train was unveiled on 9 May 2019.

 The train reached a speed of 320 km/h in May 2019, matching the top operating speed of the fastest services on the line.
 By June that same year, the train was regularly measured to be running at 360 km/h by rail enthusiasts.

-The train was first observed running at the announced top planned test speed of 400 km/h on December 14, 2019.
+The train was first observed running at the announced top planned test speed of 400 km/h on 14 December 2019.

+The Plarail (series of toy trains) "Ippai Tsunago" Shinkansen Test Train ALFA-X began to be sold on 26 December 2019.

-The train was observed in Hokkaido for cold weather testing on February 12, 2020 and February 3, 2021.
+The train was observed in Hokkaido for cold weather testing on 12 February 2020 and 3 February 2021.